SophieBarriault/SophieBarriault/README.md

 				<!-- FAQ -->
 ❓ A little about me:

-- I'm currently a high school student who's working towards becoming an engineer!
+- I'm currently a high school student who's working towards becoming an engineer! 🪛

-- For my future career, I'm specifically interested in engineering with applications in the medical field.
-In the future, I'd like to work with:
+- For my future career, I'm specifically interested in engineering with applications in the medical field 💉
+- In the future, I'd like to work with:
   + Prosthetics 🦾
   + Robotics inspired by nature 🌿
   + AI applications 🤖